celenagu/lexicon/README.md

 This project utilizes a modified version of Jason Davies' Word Cloud Layout algorithm [d3-cloud](https://github.com/jasondavies/d3-cloud) to calculate word positions within the layout.
 Unlike Davies' original project, which renders SVG `<text>` elements, this iteration uses `<span>` elements, allowing for more flexible styling and physics-based mouse interactions using DOM manipulation.

-Words and their associated metadata (definitions, timestamps) are pulled from a connected Google Sheet using the Google Sheets API (via the GAPI client).
+Words and their associated metadata (notes, timestamps) are pulled from a connected Google Sheet using the Google Sheets API (via the GAPI client).
 This makes the content easy to update via a Google Form without the need to touch code.

 The particles (words) animate, react to cursor movement, and can be toggled between drifting and stillness.